 At Stony Brook, patients who have persistent, recurrent seizures or those with an unconfirmed seizure diagnosis can benefit from the advanced services and technology that our Level 4 Epilepsy Center offers.
 Our unique capabilities include:

-- A multidisciplinary team, including renowned epileptologists, pediatric neurologists, and neurosurgeons.
+- A multidisciplinary team, including adult and pediatric epileptologists, neuropsychologists, radiologists, pediatric and adult neurosurgeons, nurse practitioner coordinators.
 Seizures and epilepsy can involve and affect multiple body systems, so having a staff with broad-based expertise readily available helps achieve a more effective treatment plan.

 - State-of-the-art diagnostic techniques for patients with epilepsy including: brain MRI modalities such as tractography to visualize neuronal tracts in the brain, functional brain MRI, and positron emission tomography/magnetic resonance imagine (PET/MRI), which is sometimes used to detect brain lesions that may not have been detected previously.

-- A six-bed dedicated video-EEG epilepsy monitoring unit (EMU) with 24/7 observation staff
+- An 11-bed dedicated video-EEG epilepsy monitoring unit (EMU) with 24/7 EEG technicians and observation staff

-- Portable video-EEG epilepsy monitoring capability that can be set up anywhere in the hospital where there is a patient experiencing possible seizures
+- Portable video-EEG epilepsy monitoring system that can be set up anywhere in the hospital for patients who may be experiencing seizures

-Dr. Rebecca Spiegel received the EPIC (Extraordinary People in Care) Professional Leadership Award and Stony Brook Comprehensive Epilepsy Center received the corporate award from the EPIC Foundation in January of 2016 for their work in epilepsy patient care.
+Dr. Rebecca Spiegel received the EPIC (Extraordinary People in Care) Professional Leadership Award and Stony Brook received the corporate award from the EPIC Foundation in January of 2016 for its work in epilepsy patient care.
 Read More...

 Standing from L to R: Carol Gomes, MS, Galyna Pushchinska, MD, Barbara Fuentes, NP, Rebecca Spiegel, MD, Lourdes Bello-Espinosa, MD, Kristie Golden, PhD; Sitting from L to R: Mary Andriola, MD, Karen Craig, Tejwant Bindra, DO.